 The idea is that @local_reset is a local copy of @reset (delayed by one clock).
 Using @local_reset instead of @reset from this module and downwards holds the fan-out at a reasonable level.
 As the consumers of this local reset are expected to be interconnected tightly anyhow, odds are that they will be placed in a certain region of the FPGA.
 Hence the local reset won't need to travel long distances across the logic fabric.

-It's important to prevent the synthesizer from removing the local reset registers for the sake of logic optimization.
-This something that the synthesizer usually does when there are registers with identical behavior, even if they belong to different modules.
+It's important to prevent the synthesizer from removing the local reset registers for the sake of optimizing the logic.
+The synthesizer usually does this when there are registers with identical behavior, even if they belong to different modules.
 In the example above, Vivado's synthesis attribute is shown, i.e. "dont_touch".
 Each synthesizer has its own way to do this (for Quartus, the same is achieved with "dont_merge" as the synthesis attribute).

 To verify that the synthesizer indeed retained all registers, it's useful to give all these registers the same name (e.g. local_reset as suggested above) and then search for registers with this name in the implemented design.